echovisionlab/discogs-batch/readme.md

 By defining any of above will be set as-is.
 Plus, it is OK to prepend Jdbc: to the url value (but will work just the same.)

+If you present your own schema or database, please make sure to set it to the db prior to run batch, otherwise the process will fail with appropriate log messages.

+Therefore, even if you run the batch with most default setting will still require a schema or database to be present.

+The default value 'discogs_data', however, feel free to change it to fit your needs.

+It is important to note that if given schema or database is empty, this batch will automatically create tables via sql.

 ### Year, Year Month, Type and ETag.